crabcanon/crabcanon.github.com/_posts/2014-06-18-setting-up-ruby-on-rails-with-virtualbox-sshfs.md

     * Select "Host-only Adapter" for "Attached to: "
     * Select "Allow All" for "Promiscuous Mode: "

-* Restart Ubuntu Server, configure the "dhclient" and check IP address of the server (This needs to be done in Ubuntu Server side)
+* Restart Ubuntu Server, configure the "dhclient" and check IP address of the server (These need to be done on Ubuntu Server)

 {% highlight bash %}
 $ sudo dhclient eth1